naijizhang/quotes-on-dev/README.md

 # Quotes on Dev

 This is a WordPress theme for the Quotes on Dev project in RED Academy, forked from Underscores.
 This project is a good showcase of applying PHP, CSS, REST Api, and JavaScript.
+This website include the functions like get random post, show the archive and taxonomy, submit new quote post, search et al.

 ## Home page
 The home page shows a random post, and the button is for loading one a new random post on the page using JavaScript and REST Api.
 This page uses home.php template.
 The click function using 'get' method to get content from the server.